 My Dog is Drooling and Licking Excessively

 As we cover in our guide to why a dog licks everything in sight, they are trying to soothe themselves in some way.
-The slobbering and drooling in advance of this may be because they are suffering from an oral issue.
+The slobbering and excessive drooling in advance of this may be because they have an oral issue.

-There is also a chance that your dog is hugely nervous and apprehensive, especially if they are licking the thin air.
+There is also a chance that your dog is nervous and apprehensive, especially if they are licking the thin air.
 Take a look at your dog’s tail in such a situation and learn what position it means.

 My Dog is Drooling and Vomiting

-If your dog is producing a huge amount of drool and throwing up, it more than likely means that they have placed something in their mouths that are irritating them in some way – either in the form of an allergy, or it’s something toxic.
+If your dog is producing a large amount of drool and throwing up, it more than likely means that they have placed something in their mouths that are irritating them in some way.
+This could be an allergy or something toxic.

 You may also find that your dog is retching a kind of white foam that closely resembles the drool and slobber that appears at the corners of their mouth.